dayvid3/Vivaldi-Tracker_Ad_Blocking_Lists-Customized/README.md

 Vivaldi’s [Block Trackers and Ads](https://help.vivaldi.com/desktop/privacy/tracking-and-ad-blocking/) guide can help you get started (There are mobile guides as well).
 Once you get to that point, below are my sources of choice.

 - Disable all the **Built-In** rules except those listed below.
 You will then have to enable the sources that aren’t on by default.
+  - *My suggestions do not mention the native list, [Allow ads from our partners (support Vivaldi)](https://downloads.vivaldi.com/lists/vivaldi/partners-current.txt).
+That choice is up to the user.*
 - Manually add the **Custom** sources in their appropriate sections - Tracker Blocking or Ad-Blocking

 ## Tracker Blocking Sources